erco77/1a2-pic/rev-f/README-users-manual.txt

 There is nothing critical about the order of connecting up the board.
 The order shown below is: extensions, power, telco, ring gen.. but these can actually be connected up in any order.

+If you're new to 1A2 wiring, and are not sure what the wire colors "Y-S" or "S-Y" refers to, please see the section on "WIRE COLORS" near the bottom of this document.

 0. Mount the board or position it safely before starting
 --------------------------------------------------------